Where to Stay in Bali in 2026: Best Areas for Every Type of Traveler

 Where to Stay in Uluwatu

 What could be better than sunsets and surf sessions?
 Uluwatu sits on Bali's southern cliffs, dramatic and windswept.
 The coastline here is all jagged rock, turquoise water, and world-class surf breaks.
-Sunsets feel like a religious experience.
-The pace is slower than Canggu, more refined than Seminyak, and way more scenic than both.
-This is truly a surfer’s paradise!
+Sunsets feel like a religious experience, especially when enjoyed from one of the many boutique hideaways that provide exclusive beach access to secluded coves hidden from the typical tourist trail.

 It's not the easiest place to get around as you'll need a scooter or driver, but that isolation is part of the charm.
 Uluwatu rewards those who come for the views and stay for the vibe.
+The area is spread out, and the "main road" is a winding path that connects various secluded pockets.

 Ideal for: Chill vacations, surf lovers, sunset chasers